John Banks absent from court for private prosection

 The police found there was insufficient evidence to proceed with charges against Mr Banks.

 Mr Banks, who was excused from appearing to attend a funeral in Auckland, will next appear in court on 11 February 2013.

 Graham McCready has previously brought a private prosecution against the Labour MP Trevor Mallard, following a fracas in 2007 with the National MP Tau Henare.
 Mr Mallard was convicted of fighting in a public place and ordered to pay $500 to the Salvation Army.

-Next story in Political: Henare drops bid for Speaker of the House
+Next story in Politics: Henare drops bid for Speaker of the House

 Copyright © 2012, Radio New Zealand